Harvesting Herbs for medicine – creating Dried Simple Herbal Teas

-When you harvest it is great practice to get really focussed on what you are doing.
+When you harvest herbs, it’s great practice to get really focused on what you are doing.
 Take a few deep breaths to settle your mind and start to observe everything about the herb you’re working with.

 Where is it growing?

 What is it growing with?